 If your family loves amusements and entertainment, the cooler temperatures in fall can make it the perfect time of year to enjoy theme parks, and for families with younger children, little ones love the apple picking and pumpkin painting you're likely to find at festivals occurring in many areas of the country in the fall.

-Where to Go in the Northeast: The Berkshires, Massachusetts
+Where to Go in the Northeast: The Berkshires, Mass.

 Although you'll find an impressive Six Flags amusement park in Agawam, Massachussets, in the fall your family may prefer to vacation in the picturesque rolling hills of the Berskshires, where you'll enjoy the colorful foliage, tons of outdoor adventure and aerial activities at Jiminy Peak Resort.
 From wee ones to mom and dad, the whole family is sure to be entertained.

-Where to Go in the Mid-Atlantic: Hershey Park, Pennsylvania
+Where to Go in the Mid-Atlantic: Hershey, Pa.

 Hershey, Pennsylvania, is truly the answer to a family wishing to take an enjoyable three-day weekend full of amusements and entertainment.
 Offering a full spectrum of rides from kiddie to thriller (think Sooperdooperlooper), Hershey Park is fun for all ages and sizes of children.
 And there are plenty of options for quieter activities when the kids get too dizzy or just need a change of pace.